lhao03/lhao03/README.md

 # ✨ welcome!
-👩‍💻 I am a second year computer science student planning to minor in microbiology and immunology at [UBC](https://ubc.ca) in the Faculty of Science!
+👩‍💻 I am a second year computer science student planning to minor in health sciences. at [UBC](https://ubc.ca) in the Faculty of Science!
 In my free time I like to powerlift 🏋️‍♀️ and eat [ice cream](https://www.madebymarcus.ca/) 🍦.

 ## what i'm up to now!